PlethoraChutney/model-building-tools/README.md

 ## write_cords.py

-Just writes out the model, chain, residue number, and X, Y, Z coords of a model.
+Just writes out the model, chain, residue number, and X, Y, Z coords for the CAs of a model.
 I know that's all in the PDB, but god is the PDB format a pain.